Food and culture

 A group of German teenagers is taking part in a language course in England.
 At a party, they are offered a dish called "toad in the hole".
 It consists of sausages in a batter.
 The students enjoy the dish until one student tells them that a toad is an amphibian similar to a frog.
 Most of the students then refuse to finish their plate.
 Later they find out that “toad in the hole” is just a name and that the dish is not made of toads.

-Why wouldn’t you eat certain food –
+Why wouldn’t you eat something –

 - because of the way it looks, smells or tastes?